 Let’s say you’re 30, making $85,000, and saving 20% of each paycheck.
 Five years later, you have a kid and decide to take two years off from work.
 Thanks to that career break, chances are you’ll take a pay cut when you go back to work.
 But because you’re into planning for your future, you continue to save 20% of each paycheck over the next 40 years and end up with an estimated $1.1 million in retirement savings.

 This isn’t bad as far as retirement goes, though it’s less than the $1.5 million you could have had if you didn’t take that break (so no pay cut) and stuck to saving 20% of each paycheck.
 And it’s still less than the $1.9 million to $2.5 million we estimate you could have in retirement savings by Ellevesting in a diversified portfolio instead.*

 Which brings me to my final point: Get an early start on saving for retirement and invest regularly (because compounding) in a diversified portfolio while you can.
-Our "Retirement On Your Terms" goal gives you a goal target and recommendations on how much to invest each month to help you reach it.
-Just so you know, that goal target factors in your salary and gender (because women’s salaries peak earlier than men’s and we live longer) to arrive at a figure that we believe works for you when you’re killing it as a grandma.
+Our Ellevest Plus and Executive "Retirement On Your Terms" goals recommend the amount we believe you should aim for in order to give you the best chance to retiring the way you want.
+We give you recommendations about how much to invest each month in order to give you the best chance of reaching that goal amount.
+It also factors in your salary and gender (because women’s salaries peak earlier than men’s and we live longer).

 So maybe you’re years away from having a child, or maybe you plan on having one in the near future.
 No matter your timeline, the sooner you start sorting out your finances and investing in your future, the better your parental leave will be.